vitessio/website/content/en/docs/16.0/reference/features/global-routing.md

 Vitess has an implicit feature of routing the queries to the appropriate keyspace based on the table specified in the `from` list.
 This differs from the standard mysql, in mysql unqualified tables will fail if the correct database is not set on the connection.

 This feature works only for unique table names provided in the [VSchema](https://vitess.io/docs/concepts/vschema/), and only when no default keyspace is set on the connection.
+One exception to the uniqueness rule is [Reference Tables](../../../user-guides/vschema-guide/advanced-vschema/#reference-tables) that share a name with an explicitly specified `source` table.

 Example:
 ```sql